The Best .300 Win Mag Rifles

 - $1,000-$2,000.
 For a bit less than $2000, you can get rifles that are made in a classic style with a high degree of precision and craftsmanship.
 For this kind of money, you can expect an extremely accurate rifle that you’d pair with a similarly expensive and well-made optic.
 For your money, you’ll likely get one of the most accurate long-range precision rifle combinations possible without going to a professional gunmaker.

 It’s possible to get a .300 Win Mag rifle that’s relatively affordable, and with a little more expensive, you can add quality and features at several price points until you’re happy with the overall performance of the rifle system: this caliber is becoming more popular, and we’re glad to see a wide variety of offerings.

 Wrapping it up

 Ultimately, the Remington 700 XCR Tactical .300 Win Mag Bolt Action Rifle does a fine job of representing the exceptional performance a good 300 Win Mag rifle can offer.

 It’s a suitable choice thanks to its overall durability and accuracy, and it features a great barrel and good weight, to boot.
-Whether you need a great rifle for hunting or general target practice, the 700 CXR – or any of the above options, really – will be fantastic choices.
+Whether you need a great rifle for hunting or general target practice, the 700 CXR – or any of the above options, really – will be a fantastic choice.
 Good hunting!